cf2013/weacceptbitcoin/README.md

 - Store onboarding using Bitcoin transaction
     -Verify a store by sending the exact small amount to store owner address.
+    -sign your review with LN.
+    -sign your review with Nostr.

 - Display verified stores in a store directory
     -Search box available to filter stores by different criteria